 - Intellectual disability

-11-39% of individuals with ASD also have epilepsy and these individuals are more likely to have severe social impairments than those diagnosed with ASD only.
-Co-morbid sleep disturbance is indicated in 50-80% of children with ASD and is correlated with daytime problem behaviours.
+11-39% of individuals with autism also have epilepsy and these individuals are more likely to have severe social impairments than those diagnosed with autism only.
+Co-morbid sleep disturbance is indicated in 50-80% of children with autism and is correlated with daytime problem behaviours.

 Why is it important to diagnose autism and how do you persuade parents of this?

-It is important to explain to parents and young people there are so many positives about ASD.
-Some of the most successful people in the country have a diagnosis of ASD.
+It is important to explain to parents and young people there are so many positives about autism.
+Some of the most successful people in the country have a diagnosis of autism.
 They can still achieve whatever they wish in life.
-People with ASD often make really loyal friends but may have a smaller group of friends.
+People with autism often make really loyal friends but may have a smaller group of friends.
 They become good employees, as if they work in their areas of interest, they know all there is to know about the subject.
 They think about problems in a different way and often find unique solutions.

 Signs to look out for if you are concerned about a child in your surgery